Quantum reservoir computing for predicting and characterizing chaotic maps: Introduction

 Classical discrete non-linear systems, which describe various situations, exhibit rich dynamical behaviors~\cite{maySimpleMathematicalModels1976}.
 These include sinks or stable fixed points, periodic orbits, limit cycles, and, strikingly, chaotic behavior where slight changes in initial conditions lead to divergent outcomes~\cite{strogatzNonlinearDynamicsChaos2019}.
 This is formalized through the notion of Lyapunov exponents, which characterizes the rate of separation of infinitesimally close trajectories.
 Formally, if two series $\{x_t\}$ and $\{x'_t\}$ emanating from the same dynamical system with slight differences in the values of the control parameters are considered with initial separation $\delta_0{=}x_0{-}x'_0$, the largest Lyapunov Exponent (LLE) $\lambda^*$ is defined as $\lambda^*{=}\lim_{t\to\infty,|\delta(0)|\to 0}(1/t)\ln{(|\delta(t)/\delta(0)|)}$, where $\delta_t{=}x_t{-}x'_t$.
 If $\lambda^* {<} 0$, the perturbations in the initial conditions decay exponentially, indicating that the system is stable.
 If $\lambda^* {=} 0$, the system exhibits neutral stability commonly associated with periodic or quasi-periodic dynamics.
 In contrast, if $\lambda^*{>}0$, the trajectories originating from infinitely close initial conditions diverge exponentially over time, a hallmark of chaotic behavior.
 This makes the prediction of future outcomes of time series generated from chaotic maps a truly challenging task.
 Thus, several questions arise: (i) Can quantum machine learning algorithms, such as QRC, succeed in forecasting? and (ii) Can QRC setups be used for characterizing the underlying features, such as nonlinearity and memory?

-In this Letter, we answer these questions in the affirmative by demonstrating that discrete nonlinear dynamical maps can indeed be learned by quantum reservoir computing, leading to accurate forecasts even in the presence of fully developed chaotic dynamics.
+In this work, we answer these questions in the affirmative by demonstrating that discrete nonlinear dynamical maps can indeed be learned by quantum reservoir computing, leading to accurate forecasts even in the presence of fully developed chaotic dynamics.
 Specifically, we demonstrate the success of a quantum reservoir consisting of linearly connected XY chains in predicting the behavior of two canonical nonlinear dynamical maps, viz., the logistic map~\cite{maySimpleMathematicalModels1976} and the H\'enon map~\cite{henonTwodimensionalMappingStrange1976}.
 Analyzing the predictive success based on resource consumption strategies such as increasing the number of quantum layers and different encoding repetitions yields valuable insights towards efficient generalization of our approach to arbitrary nonlinear systems.
-Furthermore, we demonstrate the robustness of our approach through assessing the impact of quantum decoherence noise as well as random choice of reservoir Hamiltonians on the prediction performance.
+We also perform a detailed analysis of the closed-loop strategy for long-horizon predictions possible with our approach.
+Furthermore, we demonstrate the robustness of our approach through assessing the impact of quantum decoherence noise, random choice of reservoir Hamiltonians, and finite sampling errors on the prediction performance.